quintoandar/butterfree/WORKFLOW.md

 A hotfix is a patch that needs to go directly into `master` without going through the regular release process.
 The most common use case is to patch a bug that's on production when `hotfix` contains code that isn't yet ready for release.

-Another use case is when a past release needs a patch.
-For example, we are currently on version 3.2 but find a critical bug that is present since 2.5 and want to fix it.
-Then we would create a hotfix branch and release it as 2.5.1.

 ### Working locally